Roxanne and Jefferson thinking about the world’s big ideas.

 We had 9am tickets on Saturday morning and spent five hours touring the home, the grounds, the slave quarters, and the graves.
-We lingered over Jefferson’s double-side bed alcove and marveled at his system of dumb waiters that brought bottles of wine up to the dining room from the cellar below.
+We lingered over Jefferson’s double-side bed alcove and marveled at his system of dumb waiters that brought bottles of wine and different champagne bottle sizes up to the dining room from the cellar below.
+With that, we also learned how to store fine wine.
 We also battled with what it meant for the author of the Declaration of Independence to own hundreds of people and to father children with his slave.
 It was intense.

 Jefferson was clearly interested in optimizing things in his day-to-day life.
 He put the double doors of his house on pulleys so that when you closed one the other would close at the same time.
 He soaked his feet in cold water for 20 minutes each morning to increase circulation.
 Roxanne and I joked that Jefferson would be a lifehacker if he was alive today.

 Jefferson valued ideas.
 At a time when books were rare and expensive, he had hundreds and he read in seven languages in order to access them all.
 He was an avid correspondent and devised a sort of copy machine so that he could retain a copy of every letter.
 He would have been a great blogger.